-The prioritization settings consists in giving priority to a number of Lo-Res (Proxy) connections on the Gigabit network.
+The prioritization settings consists in giving priority to a number of Lo-Res (Proxy) and Hi-Res connections on the Gigabit network.

-Based on the effective bandwidth on the Gigabit interfaces of the EVS server, Multicam calculates the maximum number of Lo-Res connections that can be granted with priority.
+Based on the effective bandwidth on the Gigabit interfaces of the EVS server, Multicam calculates the maximum number of Hi-Res or Lo-Res connections that can be granted with priority.
+The maximum value is based on the assumption that all connections are Hi-Res or Lo-Res (not a combination of both).

-Knowing the maximum number of connections which can have priority, the administrator can set the requested number of reserved connections for critical jobs (Lo-Res browsing, for example).
+Knowing the maximum number of connections which can have priority, the administrator can set the requested number of reserved connections for critical jobs (playout, real-time transfer to third-party system or Lo-Res browsing, for example).
 The unreserved connections will be available for less prioritary jobs (backup of clips to be archived, for example).